-Vested vs INDmoney vs IBKR: best US stock platform for Indians
+Vested vs INDmoney vs IBKR vs Rovia: best US stock platform for Indians

-Honest comparison of the three viable routes for Indian residents: costs, FX markup, taxes, and which broker fits your stage.
+Honest comparison of the four viable routes for Indian residents: costs, FX markup, RSU support, share transfer, and which platform fits your stage.

 There are roughly twenty platforms that claim they let Indians invest in US stocks.
-In practice, three are worth your time: Vested, INDmoney, and Interactive Brokers (IBKR).
-The other seventeen are either niche, unregulated, defunct, or thin wrappers over the same underlying US partner brokers as the big three.
+In practice, four are worth a serious look: Vested, INDmoney, Interactive Brokers (IBKR), and Rovia.
+The other sixteen are either niche, unregulated, defunct, or thin wrappers over the same underlying US partner brokers as the big four.

-This post compares the three head-to-head on the dimensions that actually matter — not the marketing-friendly ones.
+This post compares all four head-to-head on the dimensions that actually matter — not the marketing-friendly ones.

 How the platforms are actually structured